Back to National Guide

 • Roof access.
 Adelaide's older cottages often have low-pitch roofs with tight clearances.
 Newer homes generally have better access.
 Tile roofs require more care than metal roofing when installing cowls.

 • Heritage considerations.
-Heritage-listed properties in suburbs like North Adelaide, Unley, and Norwood may have restrictions on visible external fixtures, including vent grilles and roof cowls.
+Heritage-listed properties may have restrictions on visible external fixtures, including vent grilles and roof cowls.
 Check heritage requirements before committing to a vent location.

 A simple bathroom fan swap with working ducting and wiring sits toward $150.
 Retrofitting exhaust fans in multiple rooms of a stone cottage with thick wall penetrations, new ducting through a tight roof space, and new switched circuits pushes toward $1,300.